oVirt/go-ovirt-client/README.md

 		regexp.MustCompile(`\.pem`),
 	)

 	// Add system certificates.
-This doesn't work on Windows. tls.CACertsFromSystem()
+This doesn't work on Windows before Go 1.18. tls.CACertsFromSystem()

 	// Add a custom cert pool as a source of certificates.
 This option is